wilsonliaows/docs/connectors/analytics-cloud.md

 Requirements:
 - Create InsightsExternalDataPart objects (<10MB each)
 - External data must be in form of CSV file and base64 encoded.
-Documentation

 ### Initiate data upload
 After successfully completing all desired Insights External Data Parts, Update `Requested Action` field in the InsightsExternalData record to "Process".